Table of Contents

 In the retake quiz, students do not need to complete the entire quiz; they only need to complete the questions with the learning goals that they would like to improve.
 There is no grade penalty or grade limit for retake quizzes.

-For each Quiz question your final score on that question will be the maximum of the two scores for that question across the two graded versions (regular and retake) of the quiz.
+For each Quiz question (learning goal),your final score on that question will be the maximum of the two scores across the two graded versions (regular and retake) of the quiz.

 Quiz Version Question 1 Score (max 8 points) Question 2 Score (max 12 points) Question 3 Score (max 10 points) Total (max 30 points)